Who and what gets recognized in peer recognition: Results

 \subsection{Exponential random graph models}

 As per our research questions, we focus on the coefficient estimates of the ERGM terms that speak to the extent to which a gender bias exists in the recognition networks (see Fig.~\ref{fig:genderergm} and Table~\ref{tab:coefvalues} in the Appendix).
 We find that in both offerings of the lab course, women proportionately nominate men and women as strong in the course material as compared to men nominating men (red and orange dots on the left panel of Fig.~\ref{fig:genderergm}).
-Women nominate men less frequently than men nominate men, however, in both offerings of the lecture course (orange dots on the right panel of Fig.~\ref{fig:genderergm}).
-We note that this tendency is only statistically significant in the spring offering of the lecture course, but the coefficient estimate for the fall offering is comparable in magnitude and likely indicates a similar pattern.
+Women also proportionately nominate men and women as strong in the course material as compared to men nominating men in the fall offering of the lecture course (orange dots on the right panel of Fig.~\ref{fig:genderergm}).
+Women nominate men less frequently than men nominate men, however, in the spring offering of the lecture course.

-Additionally, in both offerings of both courses men disproportionately under-nominate women as strong in the course material as compared to men nominating men (pink dots in Fig.~\ref{fig:genderergm}).
+Additionally, in both offerings of both courses men disproportionately under-nominate women as strong in the course material as compared to men nominating men (pink dots on both panels of Fig.~\ref{fig:genderergm}).
 Although comparing ERGM coefficient values across different-sized networks is ill-defined~\cite{duxbury2021problem}, we tentatively observe that this bias from men occurs to a similar extent in every course, with the possible exception of the spring offering of the lab course which has a slightly smaller coefficient estimate for the \textit{man $\rightarrow$ woman} variable.